chengggit/themes/README.md

 ## Guidelines

 - Test your theme with the latest Better Lyrics version
-- Use a clear, high-quality cover image (1280x720 or similar 16:9 ratio)
+- Include at least one screenshot in the images/ folder
+- Use 16:9 aspect ratio for images (1280x720 recommended)
 - Keep your description concise but informative
 - Don't include malicious or obfuscated CSS